-- We assessed management's identification of impairment indicators including the conclusions reached.
-We also evaluated the design and implementation of key controls over the impairment assessment process comprising of identification of impairment indicators and estimation of recoverable amounts; - We obtained the Company's impairment assessment and discussed the critical assumptions used with management.
-The discussions focused on the assumptions used to estimate the future cash flows from the latest Board approved budgets of the joint ventures, discount rates and terminal growth rates applied; - Our internal valuation experts were engaged to assist us in the review of the methodology underlying the value-in-use calculations and to assess the reasonableness of discount rates and terminal growth rates.
-They independently recalculated the discount rates applied to the cash flows in the models based on their assessment of the Company's specific financing and capital costs; - We tested the key inputs used in the determination of the future estimated cash flows to third-party sources and other relevant evidences as appropriate.
+· We assessed management's identification

+- of impairment indicators including the conclusions reached.
+We also evaluated the design and implementation of key controls over the impairment assessment process comprising of identification of impairment indicators and estimation of recoverable - We obtained the Company's impairment assessment and discussed the critical assumptions used with management.
+The discussions focused on the assumptions used to estimate the future cash flows from the latest Board approved budgets of the joint ventures, discount rates and terminal growth Our internal valuation experts were engaged - to assist in the review of the methodology underlying the value-in-use calculations and to assess the reasonableness of discount rates and terminal growth rates.
+They independently recalculated the discount rates applied to the cash flows in the models based on their assessment of the Company's specific fragrating and entitle locate. financing and capital costs; We tested the key inputs used in the determination of the future estimated cash - flows to third-party sources and other relevant evidences as appropriate.
 For example, we compared forecast sales prices to external and independent price forecasts and future capital expenditure to actual historical capital expenditure levels for reasonableness; - We tested the mathematical accuracy and logical integrity of the underlying calculations in the impairment models.
-We also assessed the adequacy of the disclosures in the financial statements made in relation to the impairment assessment for compliance with accounting standards; and - We performed sensitivity analysis over key assumptions in the calculation of the value-in-use in order to assess the potential impact of a range of possible outcomes.
+We also assessed the adequacy the disclosures in the financial accuracy and integrated the adequacy the disclosures in the financial of the disclosures in the financial accuracy and integrated the disclosures are the discourage of the disc statements made in relation to the impairment assessment for compliance with accounting standards; and - We performed sensitivity analysis over key assumptions in the calculation of the value-in-use in order to assess the potential impact of a range of possible outcomes.

-Key audit matter

-INCOME TAX POSITION

-As disclosed in Note 19, during the year, a Memorandum of Understanding ("MOU") was entered into between the appropriate government authorities and Qatar Petroleum ("QP") (representing the Company) agreeing to make a provision for the Company to receive a refund for its portion of taxes incurred in the underlying joint ventures.
+How our audit addressed the key audit matter Key audit matter INCOME TAX POSITION As disclosed in Note 19, during the year, a Memorandum of Understanding ("MOU") was the Company) agreeing to make a provision for the Company to receive a refund for its portion of taxes incurred in the underlying joint ventures.